Samuel Blatchford: Supreme Court of the United States

 Blatchford was an expert in admiralty law and patent law, and authored Blatchford and Howland's Admiralty Cases, which was considered the most complete work of its kind.
 During his eleven-year tenure on the High Court, he wrote 430 opinions and two dissents.
 His most noteworthy opinions, Chicago, Milwaukee & St. Paul Railway Co. v.
 Minnesota, and Budd v.
 People of New York, were roundly criticized for their apparently contradictory conclusions about due process under the Fourteenth Amendment of the U.S. Constitution.

 Personal life

-In 1844, Blatchford was married to Caroline Frances Appleton (1817–1881) in Boston.
-Caroline was the daughter of Eben Appleton and Sarah (née Patterson) Appleton.
-Together, they had one son: